MaillPierre/ResearchTeamProjectFinder/README.md

     - [ ] Removal of Github and Gitlab users that can be discarded because:
       - they are not linked to known organisations of repositories
+      - they are not linked to any open source repository
+      - they are not linked to any known person
-      - they are not linked to any open source repository Attempt to make the number of git user tend to one per person per website
+      - they are not linked to any known organization Attempt to make the number of git user tend to one per person per website

 Phase 4
   - Github & GitLab
+    - [ ] Retrieve account of known people
-    - [ ] Retrieve repositories linked to known people
+    - [ ] Remove repositories linked to known people
     - [ ] Retrieve repositories linked to known organizations
     - [ ] Retrieve repositories mentioning known organizations